 Can You Spot the Engagement Ring Among the Watches?

-Although every partnership operates on its own timeline and there’s no formula for finding the best time to get engaged, F.Hinds surveyed 2000 British individuals currently in relationships to pinpoint a rough estimate of how long people expect to date someone before sealing the deal.
-According to the study, the average length of time is two years, three months, and 19 days.
-If their partner hadn’t proposed by then, 71 percent of participants would pop the question themselves—and 60 percent of women surveyed are A-OK with being the one to do it.
+Although every partnership operates on its own timeline and there’s no formula for finding the best time to get engaged, in 2020, F.Hinds surveyed 2000 British individuals in relationships to pinpoint a rough estimate of how long people expect to date someone before sealing the deal.
+According to the study, the average length of time was two years, three months, and 19 days.
+If their partner hadn’t proposed by then, 71 percent of participants said they would pop the question themselves—and 60 percent of women surveyed were A-OK with being the one to do it.

 When it came to age, F.Hinds found that younger people are surprisingly eager for an early engagement.
 People between the ages of 18 and 24 thought a couple should court for an average of 1.5 years before getting engaged, while those older than 45 averaged a response of about two years and eight months.